 \section{Abstract}

-{The selection of smoothing parameter is central to estimation of penalized splines.
-The best parameter value is often the one that optimizes a smoothness selection criterion, like the minimizer of generalized cross-validation error (GCV) and the maximizer of restricted likelihood (REML).
-To avoid ending up with an undesired local extremum rather than the global extremum, grid search should be used for optimization.
-Unfortunately, the method requires a pre-specified search interval that contains the unknown global extremum and there has not been any theory on how it could be provided.
+{The selection of smoothing parameter is central to the estimation of penalized splines.
+The best value of the smoothing parameter is often the one that optimizes a smoothness selection criterion, such as generalized cross-validation error (GCV) and restricted likelihood (REML).
+To correctly identify the global optimum rather than being trapped in an undesired local optimum, grid search is recommended for optimization.
+Unfortunately, the grid search method requires a pre-specified search interval that contains the unknown global optimum, yet no guideline is available for providing this interval.
 As a result, practitioners have to find it by trial and error.
 To overcome such difficulty, we develop novel algorithms to automatically find this interval.
-Our automatic search interval has four advantages. (i) It specifies a smoothing parameter range where the penalized least squares problem is numerically solvable. (ii) It is criterion-independent, so that different criteria like GCV and REML can be explored on the same parameter range. (iii) It is sufficiently wide to contain the global extremum of any criterion, so that for example, the global minimum of GCV and the global maximum of REML can both be identified. (iv) It is computationally cheap compared with grid search so that it carries no extra costs in practice.
-Our method is ready to use through \textbf{R} package \textbf{gps} (\textgreater= version 1.1).
-It may be embedded in other advanced statistical modeling methods that rely on penalized splines. \kern 4.5cm}
+Our automatic search interval has four advantages. (i) It specifies a smoothing parameter range where the associated penalized least squares problem is numerically solvable. (ii) It is criterion-independent so that different criteria, such as GCV and REML, can be explored on the same parameter range. (iii) It is sufficiently wide to contain the global optimum of any criterion, so that for example, the global minimum of GCV and the global maximum of REML can both be identified. (iv) It is computationally cheap compared with the grid search itself, carrying no extra computational burden in practice.
+Our method is ready to use through our recently developed \textbf{R} package \textbf{gps} (\textgreater= version 1.1).
+It may be embedded in more advanced statistical modeling methods that rely on penalized splines. \kern 10.0cm}

 \keywords{grid search, O-splines, penalized B-splines, P-splines}